Cuba: Comparative Health Systems

 During the COVID-19 pandemic, participation in study away and abroad involves real and potential personal, financial, and academic risk.
 The CDC advises that you should delay travel until you are vaccinated.
 Note that entry to some countries and participation in local program and free-time activities, including in the U.S., may be severely restricted or potentially unavailable to unvaccinated individuals.
 Unvaccinated travelers should additionally expect to incur extra expenses and onsite logistical challenges due to onsite testing requirements.
 For further information, contact email@example.com.

-Lodging with other students in residencias.
-Your meals will be taken together in the home where you’re staying.
-Residencias are located right off one of the main thoroughfares in Vedado.
+Lodging with other students in residencias–private rooms with shared space in Cuban families’ homes.
+Breakfast will be taken together in the home where you’re staying; lunch will be with the group between activities while students will venture out each evening for dinner as a group.
+Residencias are located right off one of the main thoroughfares in the Havana neighborhood of Vedado.
 In each residencia, students will be housed in double, triple or quad rooms, sharing a bathroom.
 Each residencia has a small safe/security box for students' valuables.

 Students register for 3 credits of undergraduate or graduate credit.
 Students choose one of the following: